 In 1986, Keith started his career in Law Enforcement with St. Louis County.
 After a couple of years, Keith transitioned over to Maryland Heights Police Department where he spent the duration of his career.
 During his 31 years in law enforcement, Keith served his department and his community in various roles including but not limited to: teaching at the St Louis County police academy, serving as a Multi-Assault Counter Terrorism Action Capabilities Instructor, a Firearms instructor focusing on tactical rifle applications, and as a Homicide Investigator.
 Keith also served on the SWAT team where he took charge and executed search warrants throughout the St. Louis Metropolitan area and surrounding counties which involved working extensively with the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Alcohol, Tobacco, Firearms and Explosives (ATF) and Immigration and Customs Enforcement (ICE).
 Keith also taught constitutional law at the police academy which has assisted Peacemaker Defense Group as we continue to build our training courses for Law Enforcement.
 In Keith’s retirement, his goal is to provide continued education for law enforcement with the goal of implementing an entirely new approach to the way to manage Police.

 After spending four years in the United States Marine Corps conducting endless combat operations in Iraq and Afghanistan as a member of a Mobile Assault Platoon, Alexander was tasked with training Marines in various forms of specialized warfare.
-Upon leaving the Marine Corps in 2011 Alexander continued his service by providing Close Protection services for wealthy families, corporate officers, and media personalities in Hollywood, California.
+Upon leaving the Marine Corps in 2010 Alexander continued his service by providing Close Protection services for wealthy families, corporate officers, and media personalities in Hollywood, California.
 Driven to a higher purpose, Alexander decided to leave his position in Hollywood and travel back overseas, to Kabul, Afghanistan.
-There he worked as a member of the Embassy Liaison Unit providing Close Protection for the Secretary of State, first lady of Afghanistan and US Ambassadors.
+There he worked as a member of the Embassy Liaison Unit providing Close Protection for the Secretary of State, The First Lady of Afghanistan and US Ambassadors.
 Alexander provided these services for the next five years, working directly with Diplomatic Security Service and other Agencies.
-Currently, Alexander Serves as the Vice President of Peacemaker Defense Group, pulling from his first-hand knowledge of special warfare and Close Protection Alexander is able to not only employ the best cannadits but also help Peacemaker in the direction it needs to go.
+Currently, Alexander Serves as the Vice President of Peacemaker Defense Group, pulling from his first-hand knowledge of special warfare and Close Protection Alexander is able to not only employ the best candidates but also help Peacemaker in the direction it needs to go.

 Felipe started his career of protection in the Army serving for 8 years.
 During this time, he served as a Military Policemen on personal security details for high ranking officials and US diplomats.
 Felipe did 3 combat tours to Afghanistan where he provided various elements of security to assets of the US government.
 Returning from the military Felipe spent a year working for the DOD at SOCOM and then transitioned to the private sector were he spent 3 years managing security operations and consulting in the cannabis industry in California.
 Felipe then returned to Miami, Florida where he started networking and building a strong base of clients in need of protection services.
 Felipe is bilingual and fluent in English and Spanish.